‘The Crew 2’ is getting a 60FPS update for PS5 and Xbox Series X

 The new console update was left to Quentin Betton (live project coordinator) to explain.
 Betton said that the team is well aware one of the most requested features is 60FPS gameplay on the PS5 and Xbox Series of consoles.
 “As you might expect, we have been investigating this matter for quite a while,” Betton said, “but it has been a bit more complex than it seems.
 We’ve been able to make huge development strides and we have now entered the testing phase.”

 That said, the update isn’t quite ready yet, as Betton said there is still some distance to cover before the team is where it would like to be.
-Instead, the aim is to deliver this new-gen update by July of this year, though the 60FPS feature is only going to be available on PS5 and Xbox Series X, and not for Xbox Series S. Other visual improvements in the update will include making the sky and weather look better than before.
+Instead, the aim is to deliver this current-gen update by July of this year, though the 60FPS feature is only going to be available on PS5 and Xbox Series X, and not for Xbox Series S. Other visual improvements in the update will include making the sky and weather look better than before.

 As the “Year 5” name might give away, The Crew 2 launched in 2018.
 So far it has received multiple seasons, over 50 new vehicles, 32 live summits, and plenty of new events along the way.